 "While in pursuit of Morgan Pierce, a fugitive from the future Darien has spent a lot of time tracking in the past, Darien teams up with a female police captain, Sheriff Jobeth."

-On this day in 1997, Sliders aired "Slither."
+On this day in 1997 (in the U.S.), Sliders aired "Slither."
 Officially, this served as the twenty-second episode in the program's third season, and here's the plot summary from IMDB.com:

 "Quinn and Rembrandt get snared in a rare South American snake deal and wind up getting Maggie and Wade trapped during a rescue attempt."